Cast Iron Skillet Pizza

 Salad is a classic accompaniment for pizza, and this Church Lady Salad is one of my favorites.
 It has a sweet poppyseed dressing that really makes the salad!

-Here are a few more side dish ideas:
+Here are a few more salad ideas:

 If you love this Cast Iron Skillet Pizza recipe, don’t miss these Easy Pepperoni Rolls, which are also made with fresh pizza dough!